ramalho/expygo/README.md

 This program is implemented in Python 3 and Go for didactic reasons.
 The implementations behave identically as far as I can tell, except for this:

 * On MacOS, Python's `getpass` is used to read the passphrase in practice mode.
 It shows a nice key icon in the console, but it seems to work only with ASCII input.

+I am an experienced Pythonista but a newbie Gopher.
+If you know how to improve either version, please post an issue or send a pull request.
+Thanks!